MIT Film and Television Studies

 Article title : Neo-Baroque film

-"Eco and philosopher Gilles Deleuze) used in film studies to describe certain films, television shows and Hollywood blockbusters characterised by the excessively..."
+"Eco and philosopher Gilles Deleuze) is used in film studies to describe certain films, television shows and Hollywood blockbusters characterised by the excessively..."

 Article title : MIT Blackjack Team